dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ImportData.md

 * Splice Machine advises you to run a full compaction (with the  [`SYSCS_UTIL.SYSCS_PERFORM_MAJOR_COMPACTION_ON_TABLE`](sqlref_sysprocs_compacttable.html) system procedure) after importing large amounts of data into your database.

-* On a cluster, the files to be imported **MUST be on S3, HDFS (or MapR-FS)**, as must the `badRecordDirectory` directory.
-If you're using our Database Service product, files can only be imported from S3.
+* On a cluster, the files to be imported **MUST be on Azure Storage, S3, HDFS (or MapR-FS)**, as must the `badRecordDirectory` directory.
+If you're using our Database Service product, files can only be imported from Azure Storage or S3.

   In addition, the files must be readable by the `hbase` user, and the `badRecordDirectory` directory must be writable by the `hbase` user,